-The Kinship Navigator Program was created to provide assistance to relatives who are caring for an absent relative's child or children.
-The implementation of this program coincides with New Jersey's fiscal year which means that it begins anew on July 1 and ends on June 30.
+The Kinship Navigator Program was created to support caregivers caring for a child or children who are not the parents of the child or children.
+The implementation of this program coincides with New Jersey's fiscal year which means the program begins July 1 and ends on June 30.
 Program recipients must apply every year even if they received benefits the year before.

-If you are providing direct care for children who are your nieces, nephews, cousins, siblings or grandchildren and their parents are not able to care for them (perhaps because the parents have died, are incarcerated, or are unfit due to other reasons) you may be eligible for assistance through this program.
-To find out more you can dial 2-1-1 and speak with a call specialist who will be able to register you so that you may apply for the program.
-Once registered your information is transmitted to a local Kinship Navigator agency.
+If you are providing direct care for children who's parents are not able to care for them (perhaps because the parents have died, are incarcerated, or are unfit due to other reasons) you may be eligible for assistance through this program.
+To find out more, dial 2-1-1 and speak with a community resource specialist who will be able to register you so that you may apply for the program.
+Once registered, your information is transmitted to a local Kinship Navigator agency.
 Someone from that agency will then contact you to determine if you are eligible and help you to apply for the support that is available through the program.

 Kinship Navigator Agency staff will also be able to determine if you qualify for help with short-term or one-time expenses like furniture, moving costs and clothing for the child under your care.
 Financial eligibility guidelines change every year and are dependent upon the caregiver's age and the size and income of the family.
 The Wrap Around Program provides caregivers with vouchers to pay for necessities that are not available through existing programs.
 For example, the program may help with expenses related to:

 - furniture for the child

 - housing and legal fees (for Kinship Legal Guardianship Program only)